GoogleCloudPlatform/bank-of-anthos/release/README.md

 ## Add notes to release

 Once the PR has been fully merged, you are ready to create a new release for the newly created [tag](https://github.com/GoogleCloudPlatform/bank-of-anthos/tags).
+- Click the breadcrumbs on the row of the latest tag that was created in the [tags](https://github.com/GoogleCloudPlatform/bank-of-anthos/tags) page
+- Select the `Create release` option

 The release notes should contain a brief description of the changes since the previous release (like bug fixed and new features).
 For inspiration, you can look at the list of [releases](https://github.com/GoogleCloudPlatform/bank-of-anthos/releases).

+> ***Note:*** No assets needs to be uploaded.
+They are picked up automatically from the tagged revision

 ## Deploy on the production environment